 Defrosting frozen turkeys

 Frozen turkeys must be thoroughly defrosted before cooking.
-If it’s still partially frozen, it may not cook evenly and harmful bacteria could survive the cooking process.
-Work out the thawing time in advance, as large birds may take a couple of days to thaw fully.
+If it’s still partly frozen, it may not cook evenly and harmful bacteria could survive the cooking process.
+Work out the thawing time before, as large birds may take a couple of days to thaw fully.
 Check the packaging for any guidance.

 If no guidance is available, the following suggestions provide a rough guideline on how long your turkey will take to thaw: